What’s It All About?

-I have dealt with mental health issues and anxiety and depression and I’ve had good and bad experiences of talking about it.
+I have dealt with mental health issues and anxiety and depression in the last few years and I’ve had good and bad experiences of talking about it.

-But what I can say is that it was a huge weight off my shoulders to say it out loud.
+But what I can say is that it was a huge weight off my shoulders to say it out loud and not feel like it’s some dirty little secret.
 To not have to hide it all, all the time.
 It’s isolating and exhausting constantly putting on a smile and pretending, and you miss out on growing as a person when you’re stuck with all of this secret life suffocating you.

 Roar Without Apology

 It’s time we make our voices heard.
 Enough stigma, enough bullying, enough judgemental ignorance.
 We are who we are.
 We are all human & we all have our struggles, some just hide them very well.
 There’s no shame in what we deal with and it often takes guts to have these conversations.
 If you think someone may be struggling, ask how they are.
 Let them know you’re there if they need anyone to talk to or just to be there.
 Reach out if you need someone.
 We need to be the change we want to see when it comes to mental health.